As well as spooled-file conversion to PDF files,

 SNDTCPSPLF

-sending spooled-files to PDFing using the client (Line Printer Requester) side
+that send spooled-files to PDFing using the client (Line Printer

 of the LPR/LPD protocol.